-Mass spectrometry is comprised of a broad suite of advanced technologies important for identification of unknowns for most classes of biomolecules (and a large number of other molecules and elements as well).
-Proteomics is broadly concerned with gaining new knowledge on global protein composition of cells, sub-cellular organelles, complexes and machines, how their class functions are modulated by posttranslational dynamics, e.g. kinome or ubiquitylome/protease homeostasis, and the effects of molecular defects on aberrant signaling pathways and networks, etc.
+Mass spectrometry is comprised of a broad suite of advanced technologies possessing operator adjustable suites of computer-controlled functions that allow the versatile manipulation and recording of charged molecules.
+These functions can be employed for the detection and identification of unknown structures in most classes of biomolecules (and a large number of other molecules and elements as well).
+Proteomics is broadly concerned with the gaining new knowledge on global protein composition of cells, sub-cellular organelles, complexes and machines and how their functions are modulated by posttranslational dynamics, e.g. kinome or ubiquitylome/proteasome homeostasis and dynamics and the effects of molecular defects on aberrant signaling pathways and networks, etc.

-Currently major efforts are being devoted to the discovery of new proteins in complex mixtures of proteins and this revealed by proximity biotinylation (bioID, APEX, BAR), to detection and assignment of protein covalent modifications, to the analyses of modification-site-specific protein network kinetics/dynamics and to studies of intact protein complexes, e.g. pol II, nucleosomes, etc.
+Currently major efforts are being devoted to the discovery of new members of protein complexes or complex mixtures of proteins per se.
+Many of these are being revealed by proximity biotinylation (bioID, APEX, BAR).
+In addition, considerable effort is being focused on the detection and assignment of protein covalent modifications; to the analyses of modification-site-specific protein network signaling kinetics/dynamics; and to studies of intact protein complexes, e.g. pol II, nucleosomes, etc.

 Methods for sample preparation and mass spectral data acquisition will be discussed together with how our UCSF bioinformatics toolbox (ProteinProspector) may be employed to facilitate the interpretation and presentation of mass spectral information.

-In addition to lectures, participants will be given datasets to analyze so they can learn how to carry out the interpretation of complex mixtures of peptides isolated from samples in current active research projects.
-Oral presentations of these results will be scheduled during the final week of the course.
+Simultaneously, dry laboratory work is required to learn how to carry out the interpretation of complex mixtures of peptides isolated from cells involved in current active research projects.
+Initially blocks of time will be scheduled for class discussion of the experimental results you obtain.